LungCellAtlas/scRNAseq_pipelines/README.md

 - e: path to conda environment that was created during pipeline setup, it should have the name "cr3-velocyto-scanpy"
 - s: sitename (name of site where data was generated, e.g. SANGER or HELMHOLTZ)
 - n: dataset name.
 This name will be added to the output tar file.
-- o: name of, or path to the output directory to be used.
 - x: path to the sample table file (.tsv, .xls, etc.) that contains the required sample info
 - u: whether to automatically upload output (exluding .bam and .bai files) to Helmholtz storage.
 Set to either true or false.
 - l: the link needed for uploading the output files.
 It will be provided to you by your LCA contact person.

+Optional argument specifying output dir
+- o: path to output directory in which to store pipeline output, without trailing slash (check -h for default setting)

 Optional arguments specifying resources (check default settings in function documentation):
 - c: number of cores for cellranger